 - Learn more about how recent data breaches has likely exposed most of customers’ personal-identifying-information (PII) and how they can be used to create advanced fraud like “deepfakes” (link)

-- Enable an identity verification check if there’s suspicious charges on a new user account, or set certain charge thresholds to require a person verify their identity for more high-value transactions
+- Enable an identity verification check if there’s suspicious charges on a new user account, or set certain charge thresholds to require a person verify their identity for more high-value transactions.
+It is recommended to focus on check fraud prevention.

 - If strictly operating through digital channels, think twice about quickly accepting someone is who they say they are without adequate assurance.
 Today’s AI can make profiles called “synthetic identities” with pictures that look like real people, but are entirely fake